Andy Rachleff on how he defines product-market fit

 You can fake growth by buying it.
 But, let’s say you buy a customer, but then they don’t stay with you, they churn.
 That’s not real growth.
 So I’m not a big believer in buying growth, because you can’t really tell if you’ve achieved product-market fit.

-Tagged with Andy Rachleff · Product-Market Fit
+Tags Andy Rachleff · Product-Market Fit

 Source How to Find Product Market Fit – Dorm Room Tycoon Podcast